andresilveirah/stendebach_pillows/README.md

 # stendebach_pillows
-A simple prototype for a Pillow configurator done with vanilla javascript
+A simple prototype for a Pillow configurator done using React and Redux